sardus1970/JR_BLE_Gamepad/README.md

 7. pin headers to solder the ESP32 board onto the stripboard
 8. an on/off switch
 9. soldering iron, dremel tool and a glue gun

+...and of course you will need the Arduino IDE (https://www.arduino.cc/en/software) with the *"Arduino core for the ESP32"* by Espressif: Follow the instructions on https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md to install it using the Arduino IDE *Boards Manager*.

 ### Testing the ESP32 board